 Karate or formally Karate-Do means the way of the open hand.
 This martial art originates in Japan and has various styles such as Shotokan and Kyokushin.
-At Pathway Martial Arts we teach Shiya-Do which can be translated as way of the mind or way of the borrower.
-Shiya-Do is a Karate style that derives from Kyokushin.
-Kyokushin translates to the ultimate truth.
-The goal is to seek truth through rigorous training both physically and mentally.
+At Pathway Martial Arts we teach a traditional Okinawan Karate that is a kin to Kyokushin (the ultimate truth).
+Through the three Ks of karate (Kihon, Kata, Kumite) we hone our bodies and minds to self mastery.

 OSU!